10cyrilc/ktu-bot/README.md

 ## Usage

-The KTU Announcement Bot will now run as a scheduled cron job, scraping the KTU Announcements page and sending notifications to your specified Telegram chat every 5 minutes.
+The KTU Bot will now run as a scheduled cron job, scraping the KTU Announcements page and sending notifications to your specified Telegram chat every 5 minutes.

 ## Contributing

-Contributions to the KTU Announcement Bot are welcome!
+Contributions to the KTU Bot are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
 You can also submit pull requests with your proposed changes.

 ## License

-The KTU Announcement Bot is licensed under the [MIT License](LICENSE).
+The KTU Bot is licensed under the [MIT License](LICENSE).

 ## Acknowledgements